UOsaka Figures

 Cartoonist, Animator

-Dr. Tezuka obtained his medical degree from Osaka University; however, despite being qualified as a medical doctor, never practiced medicine and instead became one of the most prolific and famous manga artists ever.
+Dr. Tezuka obtained his medical degree from The University of Osaka; however, despite being qualified as a medical doctor, never practiced medicine and instead became one of the most prolific and famous manga artists ever.
 His masterpieces include titles such as Astro Boy, Kimba the White Lion, and Black Jack.

 SAJI Keizo